37 Weeks Pregnant: The Countdown Begins

 -

 Clean and organize: Let’s be clear: We’re not saying you have to do it—feel free to ask your partner or hire someone to tidy up.
-Many women experience an overwhelming urge to “nest” as the big day approaches.
+Many pregnant people experience an overwhelming urge to “nest” as the big day approaches.
 It’s an age-old, end-of-pregnancy symptom, and you’ll feel better when you just give into it.
 Besides, it’s nice to come back to a clean home after the birth!

-Fun Pregnancy Fact
+Pregnancy Fun Fact

 Pre-natal hiccups get your little one ready to breathe.